Business Economics (Business)

 - There may be a need to enroll in an international business course requirement (IBCR) if not taken as part of the major or for the business elective(s) requirement.

 - A minimum of 12 hours of 300/400 upper-level coursework beyond the business core is required for most majors to ensure depth is achieved through enrollment in elective hours.
-See 300/400-level Elective Requirement below for additional information.
+See 300/400-level Elective Requirements below for additional information.

 - If not completed through the other area requirements, any remaining ACE requirements will need to be completed as required electives.